 Romanoff’s fake Russian royalty was just a huge joke to the Hollywood community.
-David Niven and Humphrey Bogart were among a group who decided to crown him in 1950, and did so with props including an ermine robe and gold sceptre.
+David Niven and Humphrey Bogart were among a group who decided to crown him in 1950, and did so with props including an ermine robe and a gold sceptre.
 Romanoff was not displeased, and displayed the crown under glass in his restaurant.
 When David Niven gave Romanoff a bulldog pup, his-not-royal-highness named it Mr Gerguson, to David’s amusement: “in honour of the name some people say is his real moniker.”
 Igor would not have been amused.
-David later dedicated a chapter of ‘Bring On the Empty Horses’ to Mike Romanoff.
+David Niven was sufficiently tickled to dedicate a chapter of ‘Bring On the Empty Horses’ to Mike Romanoff.

-“I was in New York for three months,” Hjördis wrote in 1960.
+“I was in New York for three months,” she recounted, more vaguely, in 1960.
 “Then came the summer and it became terribly hot.
 I was taken by a longing for Europe, and traveled to France.”

-With her US re-entry permit safely renewed, she smiled sweetly and set off for a long holiday.
+With her US re-entry permit safely renewed, and options open, she smiled sweetly and set off, ostensibly for a long holiday.
 Her Cinderella story in Allas described the scene.
 Cue the orchestral swell:

-Jules Berman later wrote that: “the embarrassment of the incident forced her to stay away from her homeland for two years.”
-Sorry Jules, it would be fog that kept her away.
-Initially anyway.
+Jules Berman later wrote that: “The embarrassment of the incident forced her to stay away from her homeland for two years.”
+Typically with Hjördis, it wasn’t that straightforward.

 Postscript for some of the characters of 1945-1947

 Before readers of David Niven’s biographies and autobiographies get into more familiar territory, I’d like to indulge myself with a quick look at some of the other people in the 1945-1947 section.
-The soon to emerge Jet Set (a phrase coined by Igor Cassini) seems not to have been a particularly large circle.
-Many of the people already involved in Hjördis’ adventures were still connected in different ways with her over the following years, a fact which David Niven may have underestimated during his extra-marital adventures.
+The soon to emerge Jet Set (a phrase coined by Igor Cassini *) seems not to have been a particularly large circle.
+Many of the people already involved in Hjördis’ early years in the US were still connected in different ways over the following years, a fact which David Niven may have underestimated during his extra-marital adventures.